Sushant Divgikar

-Sushant Divgikar, also known as Rani Ko-HE-Nur, is an Indian model, actor, singer, columnist, motivational speaker, drag queen, pageant director, and video jockey.

-In July 2014, they were all crowned Mr Gay India 2014.
+Sushant Divgikar, also known as Rani Ko-HE-Nur, (born 2 July 1990) is an Indian model, actor, singer, columnist, motivational speaker, drag queen, pageant director, and video jockey.
+In July 2014, they were crowned Mr Gay India 2014.
 They represented India at Mr Gay World 2014.
 They won various special awards during Mr Gay World 2014, and have been the only delegate from India to win three sub awards.
 Divgikar is the first Indian and the first delegate from any country to have won a record 3 individual sub titles and 2 group sub titles at the Mr Gay World 2014 contest.

 They participated in the television reality show Bigg Boss 8.

 Divgikar, in their drag queen persona Rani Ko-HE-Nur, created history by becoming the first drag queen in India to participate in a singing reality show and win the golden buzzer, making Rani / Sushant the first contestant from the LGBTQIA+ community to win a golden buzzer and directly enter the top 15 of the reality competition show Sa Re Ga Ma Pa in the year 2018.
 In 2021, under their drag persona, they were announced to be competing in the premiere season of Queen of the Universe, an international singing competition for drag performers.
 The series premiered on 2 December 2021.

 Divgikar has featured in many television shows and has worked with most of the leading broadcasting channels, agencies and production houses, nationally and internationally.

 Early life and background

-Divgikar was born and raised in the western suburbs of Mumbai, Maharashtra, India, in their family home in Bandra West.
+Divgikar was born on 2 July 1990 in Mumbai, India, and was raised in their family home in Bandra West.
 Divgikar was born to Goan Konkani parents, Pradeep Divgikar and Bharati Divgikar.
 Their father, Pradeep is a retired Assistant Commissioner, Indian Customs and Central Excise and former President of the Greater Mumbai Amateur Aquatics Association (GMAAA).